Gina Carano. Remember the name.

 Often taking on multiple production roles in the films that he directs, including screenwriter, editor and cinematographer, perhaps his most celebrated project has been Traffic, the big-screen adaptation of the acclaimed British TV series, Traffik.
 An ensemble intersecting-character-drama, it is arguably the defining example of all of his filmmaking skills combining to form a perfect whole – from his editing and directing styles to his film stock choices, from his seamless blending of multiple story arcs to his effortless development of numerous different characters, it has frequently been hailed as being his best movie.

 Haywire is not only another prime example of Soderbergh being able to adeptly tackle any genre he sets his sights on, it is also another one of his combined efforts, acting as both cinematographer (under an alias) and director on this project.
-As such, his distinctive style is stamped on the piece and infuses every scene, almost every frame, with an unusual edge that sets it apart from its counterparts.
+As such, his distinctive style is stamped on the piece and infused every scene, almost every frame, with an unusual edge that sets it apart from its counterparts.
 Whether it’s the way in which he cuts to different film stocks, or the introduction of his various locations and numerous flashbacks, Soderbergh makes his film his own, most notably shooting the close combat sequences in a refreshingly straightforward fashion which does not blur the fast moves like the steadicam-shot Bourne Trilogy fights, or even Michael Bay’s Transformers Trilogy combat sequences.
 You can see all the moves, gape at the brutality and revel in the skill of the opponents here, and it’s quite unlike the combat seen in any of this movie’s counterparts.

 Similarly, whilst Joe Wright’s excellent Saoirse Ronan vehicle Hanna already provided us with something of a female-driven take on Bourne (not to mention Angelina Jolie’s more mainstream Salt), Soderbergh still manages to add a new dimension to the betrayed-spy-on-the-run sub-genre by taking things to the next level and actually casting a real-life Mixed Martial Arts fighter in the lead role.
 Watching Haywire, you soon realise that the woman who is performing all of these crazy-fast moves, ground-pounding blows and hair-raising stunts is actually capable of much of this in real life.